What Is An Auctioneer? How To Become An Auctioneer For Live Auctions

 However, the sight and experience of a live auction itself is a novel experience, as evidenced by its frequent appearance in movies and television.
 Virtually everyone is familiar with the scene of auction goers racing to outbid each other as the rapid-fire voice of the auctioneer declares higher and higher bids.

 Laws Governing Live Auctions

 Auctions are sufficiently common that state governments recognize them as a legitimate, legal form of commerce.
-Additionally, they recognize auctioneering as a legitimate trade and define processes by which people can register as an auctioneer.
+Additionally, they recognize auctioneering as a legitimate trade and define processes by which people can register as an salesperson.
 This enables a seller to seek out a suitable professional to lead the bidding at their own event.

 These laws also enforce transparent, honest behavior among buyers and sellers.
 While the seller has the right to sell throughout the process, they can only modify conditions during an auction if these modifications are explicitly clear to auction goers.